With summer coming to an end in Mount Hope, now is an ideal time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Unsure when you last put in a new one?
-Pull it out and hold it up to the light.
-If you can’t see light through it, get a new one.
+Can’t remember when you last put in a new one?
+Remove it and angle it toward the light.
+If light isn’t visible, get a new one.

 3. Clean the Inside